d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband_concise.md

 efficient use of multiple cores or multiple GPUs.
 In other words, training jobs should be executed in parallel, and asynchronously.

-Second, and even more important, the algorithms developed above also synchronize their decision making.
-Namely, each rung has an a priori fixed number of slots.
+Second, and more important, the algorithms developed above also synchronize their decision making.
+Each rung has an a priori fixed number of slots.
 For example, the lowest rung in SH, at $r_{min}$, has size $N = \eta^K$.
-Now, all these slots have to be populated with trials trained for $r_{min}$ epochs, before *any* of them can continue towards the next rung.
-An obvious question to ask is whether we really need to evaluate all $N$ trials before we have a good idea about the best and the worst ones.
+Now, *all* these slots have to be populated with trials trained for $r_{min}$ epochs, before *any* of them can continue towards the next rung.
+Do we really need to evaluate all $N$ trials before we can identify the best and the worst ones?

 At least for tuning of neural networks, synchronous SH and Hyperband can often be improved dramatically by adopting asynchronous decision making.
 This is done